 Many held out for many years in the Communist Party loyal to Moscow, although it soon became clear that the theory could not be true - because you do not let down your comrades.

-Thousands of irrational Swedish voters gathered for "love manifestation" at Sergels Torg in Stockholm show a big red love-heart exactly two days after a Muslim terrorist killed four and injured many more.
-As seen, it's not only young girls.
-Photo Facebook.
+Tens of thousands of irrational Swedish voters gathered for a "Kärleksmanifestation" at Sergels Torg in Stockholm showing a big red love heart exactly two days after a Muslim terrorist killed four and injured many more.
+As you can see, it's not just young girls.
+They are desperate to avoid a violent confrontation that seems inevitable.

 Modern empirical research suggests that religious people consistently enjoy greater satisfaction with their lives than others.
 It is no wonder that people protect their irrational beliefs and attitudes toward criticism and cling to them if counter arguments should have seeped through their defenses.

-The media manipulate voters.
-Newspapers and TV stations are the keys to political power in modern mass-democracy.
+Newspapers and TV stations are the key to political power in modern mass democracy, they have a patent on the truth.

 For the majority of voters, the decision on which candidate to vote for is a kind of intellectual left-hand work; it is not something that they give many and deep thoughts - and therefore they are easily influenced by the media that have more specific ideas about what they should think.